Most of the ships we arrange for you carry containers. After all, a large part of world trade is carried out in these standardized “boxes”.

 The small inland vessels operate on even the smallest rivers and canals, often in the Netherlands, Belgium, France but also in Germany.

-Our ships operate on rivers, canals, lakes and oceans in all five continents.
+Our ships operate on rivers, canals, lakes and oceans.